-U.S.: Upcoming Mideast conference not aimed at demonizing Iran
+US: Upcoming Mideast conference not aimed at demonizing Iran

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+Nebenzia also asked how it’s possible to have “a genuine architecture without solving the Palestinian issue.”
+He reiterated Russia’s offer to host talks between the Israeli and Palestinian leaders, stressing that this is the only way to solve so-called final status issues and achieve a two-state solution.

+Looking ahead to the Warsaw conference, Cohen said there will be “a dynamic discussion and collaborative thinking with the goal of contributing to a more peaceful, stable and prosperous Middle East.”
+He added that this would be “a more productive approach” than the Security Council’s monthly Mideast meetings focusing on the Israeli-Palestinian conflict.

-“It’s also important to state clearly what this ministerial is not: It is not a forum to re-litigate the merits of the JCPOA.
-While we’ve made our concerns with the JCPOA clear, we respect other states’ decisions to support it,” he said.
+“It’s also important to state clearly what this ministerial (conference) is not: It is not a forum to re-litigate the merits of the JCPOA.
+While we’ve made our concerns with the JCPOA clear, we respect other states’ decisions to support it,” the U.S. envoy said.
 “It is also not a venue to demonize or attack Iran.”

 Cohen said Secretary of State Mike Pompeo “has outlined a clear strategy to reach a new comprehensive deal with Iran built on the shared global understanding that Iran must cease its destabilizing activities.”

-But the U.S. envoy said the conference will acknowledge the need for action against Iran’s missile program, Iranian proxy Hezbollah’s tunnels from Lebanon into Israel, and the “unacceptably provocative act by the Iranian and Syrian regimes” in launching a rocket from Syria at Israel over the weekend.
+But he said the conference will acknowledge the need for action against Iran’s missile program, Iranian proxy Hezbollah’s tunnels from Lebanon into Israel, and the “unacceptably provocative act by the Iranian and Syrian regimes” in launching a rocket from Syria at Israel over the weekend.

 Cohen said these activities, among others, are “drivers of instability in the Middle East, but the scope of the discussion will be much broader than any one country or set of issues.”